 INTRODUCTION

 The etymology of ‘Big Data’ can be dated back to the 1990s, and this term has become popular after John Mashey, the then chief scientist at Silicon Graphics[1].
-Datasets are exponentially expanding every day, fed with a wide array of sources[2] like mobile communications, websites, social media/crowdsourcing, sensors, cameras/lasers, transaction process generated data (e.g., sales queries, purchases), administrative, scientific experiments, science computing and industrial manufacturing.
-Application of Big Data analysis has been proven successful in many fields.
-Technology giants (e.g., Amazon, Apple, Google) has boosted sales and increased revenue by means of Big Data approaches[3].
+Datasets are exponentially expanding every day, fed with a wide array of sources[2] like mobile communications, websites, social media/crowdsourcing, sensors, cameras/lasers, transaction process-generated data (e.g., sales queries, purchases), administrative, scientific experiments, science computing, and industrial manufacturing.
+The application of Big Data analysis has proven successful in many fields.
+Technology giants (e.g., Amazon, Apple, Google) have boosted sales and increased revenue by means of Big Data approaches[3].
 It has also been adopted as part of the electoral strategies in political campaigns[4].

-There is currently no consensus on the definition of Big Data, but the characteristics pertinent to the process of collection, storage, processing and analysis of these data helps to forge Big Data a more tangible term.
+There is currently no consensus on the definition of Big Data, but the characteristics pertinent to the process of collection, storage, processing and analysis of these data helps to forge Big Data as a more tangible term.
 It was first described by Doug Laney in 2001 that Big Data possessed 3Vs: Volume (storage space necessary for data recording and storage), Velocity (speed of data generation and transformation) and Variety (various data sources)[5].
-Since then, many other traits to define Big Data have been proposed, including veracity, value, exhaustivity (n = all), fine-grained resolution, indexicality, relationality, extensionality, scalability and variability[2].
+Since then, many other traits to define Big Data have been proposed, including veracity, value, exhaustivity (n = all), fine-grained resolution, indexicality, relationality, extensionality, scalability, and variability[2].

 BIG DATA RESEARCH IN GASTROENTEROLOGY AND HEPATOLOGY

-The digitalization of nearly every aspect of daily life has made no exception to the field of healthcare, with the importance of Big Data application being increasingly recognised and advocated in recent years.
+The digitalization of nearly every aspect of daily life has made no exception in the field of healthcare, with the importance of Big Data application being increasingly recognised and advocated in recent years.
 While there are various definitions of Big Data outside of the medical field, the specific definition with respect to health has only been proposed in recent years.
-According to the report produced under the third Health Programme (2014-2020) from the Consumer, Health, Agriculture and Food Executive Agency mandated by the European Commission[6], Big Data in Health are defined as large datasets that are collected routinely or automatically and stored electronically.
-It merges existing databases and is reusable (i.e., multipurpose data that are not intended for a specific study) with the aim of improving health and health system performance.
+According to the report produced under the third Health Programme (2014-2020) from the Consumer, Health, Agriculture and Food Executive Agency mandated by the European Commission[6], Big Data in Health are defined as large datasets that are collected routinely or automatically, and stored electronically.
+It merges existing databases and is reusable (i.e. multipurpose data that are not intended for a specific study), with the aim of improving health and health system performance.
 A further supplement is the scale and complexity of the data that mandates dedicated analytical and statistical approaches[7].
 Such large volume and scale of Big Data arise not only from the number of subjects included, but also the diversity of variables from different domains (clinical, lifestyle, socioeconomic, environmental, biological and omics) at several time points.
-The estimated healthcare volume of 153 exabytes (1018) in 2014 is projected to hit 2300 exabytes by 2020[8,9].
+The estimated healthcare volume of 153 exabytes (1018) in 2014 is projected to hit 2,300 exabytes by 2020[8,9].

-Big Data in Health relies on a wealth of sources: Administrative databases, insurance claims, electronic health records, cohort study data, clinical trial data, pharmaceutical data, medical images, biometric data, biomarker data, omics data (e.g., genomics, proteomics, metabolomics, microbiomics), social media (e.g., Facebook, Twitter), income statistics, environmental databases, mobile applications, e-Health tools, telemedicine (diagnosis and management at a distance, particularly by means of the internet, mobile phone applications and wearable devices)[9].
+Big Data in Health relies on a wealth of sources: administrative databases, insurance claims, electronic health records, cohort study data, clinical trial data, pharmaceutical data, medical images, biometric data, biomarker data, omics data (e.g., genomics, proteomics, metabolomics, microbiomics), social media (e.g., Facebook, Twitter), income statistics, environmental databases, mobile applications, e-Health tools, and telemedicine (diagnosis and management at a distance, particularly by means of the internet, mobile phone applications and wearable devices)[9].
 The importance of ‘data fusion’ therefore relies on the systematic linking of datasets from different sources to add values and new insights, enabling the analysis of health data from different perspectives (individual, group, social, economic and environmental factors) across different regions or nations.